Cindy Vallar, Editor & Reviewer

 - Charles II of

 Spaindies, and Louis XIV of installs his grandson on the Spanish throne, precipitating the War of the Spanish Succession, also known as Queen Anne’s War.
+It pits England, the Holy Roman Empire, Italy, Germany, Austria, and the Dutch Republic against France and Spain.
+Often considered the first world war in the modern era, it lasts until 1714 and after peace, it gives rise to a large upsurge in piracy.
 France

 - Admiralty Courts established in English colonies.
 This allows officials to try pirates there, rather than transporting their captives to London for trial.